jfpatrick/pyqt-tutorial/docs/source/fast/4-project-structure.rst

 <project_name>/resources/
 =========================
 This folder contains multiple entities, all related to the static GUI's structure definition.
-These represent the View from an MVP perspective.
-They are:
+These represent the View from an MVP perspective, and they are:

     * ``.ui`` files.
 These are generated by Qt Designer and are XML files describing your GUI's layout, with no logic.
+      These files should be modified only through Qt Designer.
+      In many application, this is the only type of file that will be present in the folder.

     * The ``images/`` folder containing static resources (PNG, GIF, etc...) and ``.qrc`` files.
 These files are Qt's Resource Files and are used to load static files, like images and icons, into the GUI.
+      These files should be modified only through Qt Designer.

     * The ``generated/`` folder (will appear after you first run the app), that contains generated code of two kinds: